electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

      <figcaption><h4>Audi A6 e-tron drivetrain</h4></figcaption>
 </figure>

-The expectation is that it will come in different versions.
+The expectation is that Audi A6 e-tron will come in different versions.

-- Audi A6 e-tron / Audi A6 Avant e-tron with small battery (45 rating)
+- Rear wheel drive Audi A6 e-tron / Audi A6 Avant e-tron with small battery (45 rating)
-- Audi A6 / Audi A6 Avant e-tron with large battery (the version with longest range)(50 rating)
+- Rear wheel drive Audi A6 / Audi A6 Avant e-tron with large battery (the version with longest range)(50 rating)
 - Audi A6 quattro / Audi A6 Avant e-tron quattro with large battery (55 rating)
 - Audi S6 Avant e-tron  (60 rating)
 - Audi RS6 Avant e-tron (70 rating)